“Ethereum for $ 10 thousand? Is quite real”. Why altcoin has risen in price again :: RBC.Crypto

 Burning tokens is the destruction of a certain number of tokens to reduce their number in circulation.
 This method is used to combat inflation and increase the value of cryptocurrencies.
 All coin burning operations are recorded on the blockchain as a transaction, so anyone can verify that the coins have been destroyed.

-On August 27, it became known that a critical error occurred in the network of the largest altcoin by capitalization.
+On August 27, it became known that a critical error occurred in the network of the largest altcoin in terms of capitalization.
 The Ethereum developers released a bug fixing update that prevented major blockchain fork.

 Growth factors